interlay/interlay.github.io/docs/vault/overview.md

 Vaults are **non-trusted** and **collateralized**.**Any user can become a Vault** by providing collateral.
 This means: as a user, you can freely choose any Vault you like or be your own Vault.
 You don’t have to trust anyone else if you want to be extra cautious.

 The correct behavior of Vaults is enforced by the bridge.
 Specifically, Vaults must prove correct behavior to the BTC-Relay component - a Bitcoin SPV client implemented directly on top of the bridge.
-If a Vault tries to steal BTC, this will be automatically detected and the Vault will lose its collateral - and users will be reimbursed using this collateral (at a beneficial rate).
+If a Vault steals BTC, this will be detected when it fails to fulfill redeem requests, resulting in: (i) the Vault losing its collateral and (ii) users being reimbursed using this collateral (at a beneficial rate).

 The secondary responsibility of a Vault is to monitor both Bitcoin and the bridge to ensure that the BTC-Relay stays up to date with the Bitcoin blockchain by relaying Bitcoin block headers.
 BTC-Relay is self-healing and automatically detects and recovers from Bitcoin forks.